Portfolio Management Services

 Since PMS works with a concentrated approach, there is no compulsion to churn a stock that is performing irrespective of its rising weight in the portfolio over years.
 What matters is the expected earnings and growth potential in the businesses held.
 Unlike this, in mutual funds, beyond a point, at times fund manager may be forced to let go of a performing stock to cut its rising weight, given the regulations.

-PMS AIF World offers high-quality, analytics-backed investing services with the goal of fostering prosperity and wealth.
-As of FY23, we have been handling 600 Cr+ in assets for more than four years, for more than 500 UHNIs and NRIs.
+PMS AIF WORLD offers high-quality, analytics-backed investing services with the goal of fostering prosperity and wealth.
+As of FY23, we have been handling 1000 CR+ in assets for more than five years, for more than 500+ UHNIs and NRIs.

 But out of the almost 200 PMSs that are available – which one is best for YOU?